yuhi-n/COSP2_DPLRW/README.md

 # COSP2_DPLRW
 Doppler radar signal simulator, implemented on COSP2.<br>
+This is a beta version.
+The author is due for a code review by the development team.

 Details of each file are as follows.<br>
 The additional section is controlled by fortran preprocessor, named `OPT_DPLRW`.<br>
 And other changes are indicated by the following comments: `modified by YN` or `added by YN`.